Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 - Crocks Have Thick Walls: The thick walls on ceramic pickling crocks act as natural insulators, keeping the brine temperature stable.
 This allows the bacteria to work better and produces better results.

 - Dark Environment: UV light kills the healthy bacteria in your ferment brine.
 This isn’t such a big deal for short-term ferments.
-However, if you want a vintage slow-ferment or you want to store your ferments for a longer time, you’ll want a fermenting crock that protects from the light.
+However, if you want a vintage slow-ferment or to store your ferments for a longer time, you’ll want a fermenting crock that protects from the light.

 Types of Fermentation Crocks

 There are two main types of Lacto-fermentation pickling crocks: Open crocks and water-seal fermentation crocks.
-Both of these work better than glass jars because of their thicker walls and dark environment.
+Both work better than glass jars because of their thicker walls and dark environment.
 However, water-seal crocks are the definite winner.

 Open Fermenting Crocks